Louisiana Income Tax Calculator

 Are Social Security benefits taxable in Louisiana?

-Louisiana excludes Social Security income from state taxable income.
-Federal Social Security benefits are not subject to Louisiana income tax.
+No. Louisiana excludes Social Security benefits from state taxable income.

 Does Louisiana have a local income tax?